mosip/documentation/docs/registration-client-user-guide.md

 * USB 2.0 ports or equivalent hub.
 * Physical machine with TPM 2.0 facility.
 * Windows OS [10 v]

+ ## Registration client setup
-To know more, visit [Setting up the registration client](https://github.com/mosip/registration-client/blob/develop/README.md)
+To setup the registration client:
+1. Download the `reg-client.zip` from the hosted server.
+2. Unzip the client.
+You can see the directory structure below.
+3. Click `run.bat` to launch registration client.

 ### Launching the registration client
-The operator needs to click `run.bat` to launch the client.

 The client always launches with the pre-loader screen which displays the information about the network status,  build status verification, online status, etc.
 ![](_images/reg-client-pre-loader-success.png)